How to Have A Sober Christmas Season, And Avoid The Questions!

 Family and old drinking buddies might inquire why you’re doing this sober thing.
 You may even be accused of being anti-social!
 Remember this is purely down to drinkers needing the social proof of other drinkers to validate their own insanity.

 You do not need to justify why you do not drink poison for fun anymore.
-Your response could be a straightforward: my life works much better when I am not drinking.
+Your response could be straightforward: my life works much better when I am not drinking.

 2. Be ready to exit stage left